 Police Encounters

-Rights during arrest, detention, police searches, right to legal counsel, bail, police complaints, and constitutional protections under Australian federal law.
+Rights during arrest, detention, searches, right to a lawyer, bail, and police complaints in Australia.

 Right to Know Grounds of Arrest

-Under section 3W of the Crimes Act 1914 (Cth), an Australian Federal Police (AFP) officer may arrest you without a warrant only if they have reasonable grounds to believe you are committing, or have c...
+Under section 3W of the Crimes Act 1914 (Cth), an AFP officer may arrest without a warrant only on reasonable grounds to believe you're committing or have committed a Commonwealth offence — and only w...

 Read more